 The Residence by Etihad™, the world’s only private three-room cabin on a commercial aircraft, features a living room, separate ensuite shower room, double bedroom, and a dedicated Savoy-trained Butler.
-It features a large 32” LCD monitor in the living room and a separate 24” version in bedroom.
+It features a large 32 inch LCD monitor in the living room and a separate 24 inch version in the bedroom.
 Measuring 125 square feet in total, The Residence by Etihad™ is located on the forward upper deck of the A380 and is available for single or double occupancy.

-The nine First Apartments in First Class are private living spaces featuring a reclining lounge chair and an ottoman, upholstered in Poltrona Frau leather, which opens up to become a separate 80.5 inch long fully flat bed.
-Each First Apartment offers a 74 per cent increase in space over the airline’s current award-winning First Class Suites, a 24” LCD TV monitor and personal vanity unit.
+The nine First Apartments in First Class are private living spaces featuring a reclining lounge chair and an ottoman, upholstered in Poltrona Frau leather, which opens up to become a separate 80.5 inch long fully flatbed.
+Each First Apartment offers a 74 percent increase in space over the airline’s current award-winning First Class Suites, a 24 inch LCD TV monitor, and personal vanity unit.
 A fully equipped shower room is available for the exclusive use of First Class guests.

 The Lobby, a luxurious lounge located between the First Class and Business Class cabins, features two comfortable leather sofas and a staffed bar serving a selection of snacks and refreshments.

-The main deck features 417 Economy Smart Seats, which provide enhanced comfort with a unique ‘fixed wing’ headrest on each seat, adjustable lumbar support, a seat width of approximately 19 inches, and an 11.1” personal TV monitor.
-Etihad Airways has introduced the latest Panasonic eX3 entertainment system on its A380 fleet, providing more than 750 hours of on-demand entertainment, improved gaming, and high definition screens across all cabins.
+The main deck features 417 Economy Smart Seats, which provide enhanced comfort with a unique ‘fixed wing’ headrest on each seat, adjustable lumbar support, a seat width of approximately 19 inches, and an 11.1 inch personal TV monitor.
+Etihad Airways has introduced the latest Panasonic eX3 entertainment system on its A380 fleet, providing more than 750 hours of on-demand entertainment, improved gaming, and high-definition screens across all cabins.
 The A380 has full mobile and Wi-Fi service, with USB and power points at every seat.

-Certainly this new level of luxury is tempting this luxury traveller into changing her loyalty from British Airways to these high end Etihad Cabins.
+Certainly, this new level of luxury is tempting this luxury traveler into changing her loyalty from British Airways to these high-end Etihad Cabins.